Skip to content

 include_self bool

-Whether to include self in results (if present)
+Whether to include self in results (default: True)

 Returns: